New York Hidden Gems: Unveiling 14 of the Big Apple’s Best-Kept Secrets

 Save your precious dollars on airfare, as there’s no need to head to Europe to explore crumbling catacombs.
 Unknown to many native New Yorkers, underneath St. Patrick’s Old Cathedral lies an off-limits area of mysterious catacombs and ancient walled cemeteries.

-For over two centuries, these Manhattan catacombs have served as a place of interment for famous figures, including Congressman John Kelly, the Delmonico Family, and Countess Annie Leary.
-The St. Patrick’s Cathedral is among one of the few catacombs in all of the United States.
+For over two centuries, these Manhattan catacombs (aptly called Manhattan hidden gems) have served as a place of interment for famous figures, including Congressman John Kelly, the Delmonico Family, and Countess Annie Leary.
+The St. Patrick’s Cathedral is among one of the few catacombs in the United States.

 Constructed in 1858, St. Patrick’s Cathedral was created to affirm the ascendance of religious freedom and tolerance.
 While the catacombs were in the past only seen by clergy and family members of the interned.
 Since 2017 visitors can book candlelight tours of these hallowed halls.